phtnnz/astro/doc/NEO.md

 Waiting for ready data ...
 (Ctrl-C to interrupt)
 ```

-Once a target is finished, all data will be packed in a 7z archive and uploaded (output from older test data):
+Once a target is finished, all data will be packed in a 7z archive and uploaded.

 ```
 [...]